What George Floyd Represents For Black Men In America

 Advertisement

 When you unplug yourself from the matrix of White Supremacy and oppression, you might find yourself asking, “how can I help?”
 For many people, the fight is marching.
 The frontlines always need bodies.
 Like all movements, these sometimes become violent.
 I can speak to both the strength and the trauma I felt, marching in New York City for Freddie Gray, Sandra Bland, Eric Garner and helping to organize other acts of civil disobedience.

 There’s a fear and acceptance that comes with knowing you might get shot or beat down while fighting for your freedom.
 As I marched through Times Square with thousands of other local activists in a protest organized after the death of Freddie Gray in Baltimore, I remember the numbness that seemed to transform into positivity.
 There’s a power that comes from standing on a bridge in solidarity with thousands of other voices watching cars stop in their tracks and drivers leaning out of their windows to throw up fists in solidarity as a city that otherwise “never sleeps” was forced to stop — at least for a moment.
 These are the things that make the world pay attention.
 There’s a small comfort in that global solidarity, to know that someone in another part of the world is also fighting for the same mission of equality.

 But for every feeling of victory there are just as many moments of getting knocked down.
 You’re a boxer who has one arm tied behind their back.
-Your opponents are the police and they’re fighting dirty.
-There’s a numbness that comes from regrouping with your allies at 1 a.m., after the cops, after the huddles, after the hours of walking turned running to avoid arrest, only to count a list of those who did not make it home safe and who need bail money.
+Your opponents are the police, and they’re fighting dirty.
+There’s a numbness that comes from regrouping with your allies at 1 a.m., after the cops, after the huddles, after the hours of walking-turned-running to avoid arrest, only to count a list of those who did not make it home safe and who need bail money.

 Advertisement

 I think back to attending organized protests in Union Square or Harlem that would end badly.
 I’d walk into work the next day to have a white coworker say to me “Marshall, I saw your face on the local news yesterday!
 Are you OK?
 Why were you out there? ” As a Black man, I was often turned into the face of a movement by the media, for clicks.
 There were times when I would actively do my best to avoid cameras and news crews.
 Still, they’d find me and edit one clip of me speaking, chanting or marching into the larger TV coverage.
-There’s a paranoia that sets in when you walk home through your neighborhood and you think to yourself, do these neighborhood cops recognize me?
+There’s a paranoia that sets in when you walk home through your neighborhood and you think to yourself, Do these neighborhood cops recognize me?

 For everyone who is out marching in the streets, please understand that there is an extreme double standard between white and Black protestors.
 I have watched an angry white female version of me walk right up to a cop, shout in their face and scream “PIG” until she was blue in the face only to be ignored.
 I’ve seen my own brother do the same thing and end up arrested or tackled — usually both.